 Voluntary Consent Required

 The Hon'ble apex court in the matter of Sureshta Devi v.
-Om Prakash, AIR 1992 SC 1904 has laid down the fact that consent by either of the party should be given voluntarily.
+Om Prakash, AIR 1992 SC 1904 has laid down the fact that consent by either party should be given voluntarily.
 The Court further held that the move enables the Court to proceed with the case to satisfy itself about the genuineness of the averments in the Petition and also to find out whether the consent was not obtained by force, fraud, or undue influence.

 Moreover, the Court can make such inquiry as it thinks fit, including the hearing or examination of the parties to satisfy itself whether the averments in the Petition are true.
 If the Court is satisfied that the consent of parties was not obtained by force, fraud, or undue influence and they have mutually agreed that the marriage should be dissolved, then it must pass a decree of divorce.